SumoLogic-Labs/sumologic-rfsync/doc/02_recordedfuture/readme.md

-When successful, you will be using this information as well as other information in a configuration file to automate your download and publish to SumoLogic.
+When successful, you will be using this information as well as other information in a configuration file to automate your download and publish to Sumo Logic.

 License
 =======